Ciro Immobile: International career

+2010s

-On 2 March 2014, he received his first call-up to the senior national team by Cesare Prandelli, for a friendly match against Spain three days later.
-He made his debut as a substitute for Alessio Cerci after 69 minutes as Spain eventually won 1–0.
+On 2 March 2014, Immobile received his first call-up to the senior national team by Cesare Prandelli, for a friendly match against Spain three days later.
+He debuted as a substitute for Alessio Cerci after 69 minutes as Spain eventually won 1–0.

 On 13 May 2014, Immobile was named in Italy's provisional 30-man squad for the 2014 FIFA World Cup, and on 1 June he was named in the final 23-man squad.
 On 8 June, he scored a hat-trick in Italy's final World Cup warm-up match, a 5–3 unofficial win over Brazilian club side Fluminense.
-Immobile made his competitive debut in Italy's opening 2–1 win over England in Manaus on 14 June, playing the last 17 minutes in place of Mario Balotelli who scored the Italian winner.
+Immobile made his competitive debut in Italy's opening 2–1 victory over England in Manaus on 14 June, playing the last 17 minutes in place of Mario Balotelli who scored the Italian winner.
 He scored his first official international goal in the third minute of a 2–0 friendly victory against the Netherlands on 4 September 2014.

 On 31 May 2016, Immobile was named to Antonio Conte's 23-man Italy squad for UEFA Euro 2016.

+2020s

-In June 2021, he was included in Italy's squad for UEFA Euro 2020 by manager Roberto Mancini.
+In June 2021, Immobile was included in Italy's squad for UEFA Euro 2020 by manager Roberto Mancini.
 In the opening match of the tournament on 11 June, he scored Italy's second goal and assisted Insigne for his team's final goal in a 3–0 win over Turkey.
-In the following group match on 16 June, he scored Italy's third goal in a 3–0 win over Switzerland.
-In the semi-final against Spain on 6 July, he assisted the opening goal scored in the second half by Federico Chiesa, of a 1–1 draw, before being substituted by Domenico Berardi; after extra-time, Italy advanced to the final of the tournament following a 4–2 penalty shoot-out victory.
+In the following group match on 16 June, Immobile scored Italy's third goal in a 3–0 victory over Switzerland.
+In the semi-final against Spain on 6 July, he assisted the opening goal scored in the second half by Federico Chiesa of a 1–1 draw, before being substituted by Domenico Berardi; after extra-time, Italy advanced to the final of the tournament following a 4–2 penalty shoot-out victory.
 On 11 July, Immobile won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra-time; Immobile started the match, but was once again replaced by Berardi during the second half of regulation time.

-After the game during celebration, Immobile gained notoriety when he slid on the pitch with his team and his pants fell down, which revealed his underpants.
+In September 2023, new manager Luciano Spalletti announced Immobile as the new captain of Italy, replacing Leonardo Bonucci.
+However, he was excluded from the squad for the UEFA Euro 2024.